mataī with dark bark that flakes in small rounds

 Diet

 Produces small, purple-black berries (fleshy cones) eaten by native birds including kererū, tūī, and kākā.
-The berries are an important food source for forest birds, particularly in winter when other fruits are scarce.
-Seeds are dispersed by birds.
+The berries are an important food source for forest birds.

 Habitat